-Our programs are designed to be incorporated into a whole of school approach to violence prevention.
-This holistic approach recognises that changes to beliefs and attitudes are necessary to address the prevalence of gender-based violence in Australia, and that education plays an important role in this.
-Research demonstrates that school-based efforts to address gender-based violence are vital.
-This involves material being incorporated into the curriculum, delivered across multiple subject areas, and in different formats.
+In 2017 the Victorian government rolled out a new Respectful Relationships curriculum across all schools.
+This holistic approach recognises that it is necessary to change beliefs and attitudes in order to address the prevalence of gender-based violence in Australia, and that education plays an important role in this change.
+Research demonstrates that efforts in schools to address gender-based violence are vital.
+This involves incorporating new material into the curriculum, and delivering this across multiple subject areas and in different formats.
 It also involves a comprehensive approach by teachers, parents and school staff to create a supportive environment that addresses and promotes respectful and non-violent relationships.

-Undercurrent partners with schools to deliver programs that can be incorporated into a whole-school approach.
-Our workshops complement the Victorian Respectful Relationships Curriculum and have particular focus on exploring the ‘gender and identity’ and ‘positive gender relationships’ elements of the respectful relationships curriculum.
+Undercurrent partners with schools to deliver workshop programs that can be incorporated into a whole-school approach.
+Our workshops are separate from the Respectful Relationships curriculum, however they are designed to complement it, and offer the potential to explore many topics in greater depth.
+Our program is most similar to the ‘gender and identity’ and ‘positive gender relationships’ elements of the Respectful Relationships curriculum.

-Our Secondary Schools program is available for students from years 7 to 12.
+Our secondary schools workshops are available for young people from years 7 to 12.
 Research shows that education programs are more effective in changing attitudes, beliefs and behaviours when they run for multiple sessions.
-Our facilitators also prefer multiple session workshops as they give space for students to develop deeper critical thinking skills, and students enjoy the opportunity to talk in depth about the topic areas.
+Our facilitators also prefer multiple session workshops as they give space for participants to develop deeper critical thinking skills, and we have found that young people enjoy the opportunity to talk in depth about the topic areas.
+Multi-session workshops are designed to cover topics from both our standard and our sex education workshops (more information below).
 We recognise that it can be hard to find time to incorporate multiple workshops into the school curriculum and we are able to adapt our workshops to fit into the time you have available.
-At minimum, our one-off workshops run for 90 minutes.
-Multi session workshops run for a minimum of 60 minutes per session.
-We design workshops to respond to the needs of individual schools and the young people who will be participating.
+At minimum our workshops run for 90 minutes.
+We design workshops to respond to the needs of individual schools and participants.
 We take into account the length of the workshops and the age of participants and will build on related content that teachers or the school may have already covered.

-Facilitators present information for discussion and run a series of interactive activities with the aim of enabling young people to use their own experiences to explore the complexities surrounding violence, sex and relationships.
-Undercurrent workshops can be useful in introducing ideas that students often appreciate discussing with people from outside the school context.
-The program uses a peer education model, with facilitators aged between 18 and 35.
+Facilitators present information for discussion and run a series of interactive activities with the aim of enabling young people to use their own experiences and knowledge to explore the complexities surrounding violence, sex and relationships.
+Undercurrent workshops can be useful in introducing ideas that participants often appreciate discussing with people from outside the school context.

-We acknowledge that many young people are trans or non-binary, and may not feel that workshops which are separated into young women’s and young men’s are appropriate for them.
+We acknowledge that many young people are transgender or non-binary, and may not feel that workshops which are separated into young women’s and young men’s are appropriate for them.
 We offer workshops for young people who are LGBTIQ+, which we can run at the same time or at another venue and date.
 We are happy to discuss with you the most appropriate structure for your school.
+Please see the LGBTIQ+ program that we offer.

-Feedback is collected from students and teachers after each workshop to allow us to continue developing and updating workshop activities.
-We will send a copy of the feedback to schools after all the workshops are completed.
+Feedback is collected from participants and teachers after each workshop to allow us to continue developing and updating workshop activities.
+We send a copy of the feedback to schools after all the workshops are completed.

 Violence in LGBTIQ+ relationships

-Exploring what young men think it means to be a man, limitations, possibilities, and challenging gender stereotypes
+Exploring what young men think it means to be a man: limitations, possibilities, challenging gendered stereotypes and discussing positive masculinities

 Bullying and social violence, including racism and homophobia